 top of page

 The project is awarded to Dr. Xiao via the Society in Research for Child Development (SRCD) Small Grants for Early Career Scholars.
-In this project, we are examining early adolescents' prosocial behavior and attitudes toward diverse others.
+In this three-year longitudinal project, we are examining early adolescents' prosocial behavior and attitudes toward diverse others.

 logo_edited_edited.png